 The Cup was named after former Federal Reserve Chairman Alan Greenspan, to whom may of us owed (we thought) our wealth and lifestyles in the late 1990’s.
 It is the brainchild of Nicholas Jenkins, who came up with the idea after attending the 1997 Ryder Cup at Valderamma in Spain.
 Longtime friend Norman Cheuk recruited several friends to field an eight-man World Team, and the Cup was born.

 The tournament has been played every year since 1998.
-The 2017 event is scheduled for the last week of July in Victoria, British Columbia.
+The 2019 event is tentatively planned for Whitefish, Montana.